solana-turbin3/Q1_25_Builder_antonineutron/README.md

 ## Capstone
-The `./capstone` folder contains all things related to my capstone program called TITA TITA is a grant distribution platform built using Rust and Typescript
+The `capstone` folder contains all things related to my capstone program called TITA TITA is a grant distribution platform built using Rust and Typescript

 ### The solana program is deployment address on Devnet is `8PJFAdH2RJ2v1zdME3HU477yvHf7LRheLWd3xxeSbrsZ`